In conversation with JONATHAN HEPFER (Nice, France - 2011)

 Yes.
 Very, slow.
 Very slow.
 But in Noh theater, there are many silences.
 However, in May, there is a continuo, so something is always happening.
 There are silences, but throughout the piece, there are little things to shake, things that connect the phrases.
 This material connects the passages of the gongs, the metals, and the skins.
 There’s also a part with the inside of a prepared piano that I had to work very hard on.
 I had to find the sounds, inside that instrument, which was actually the thing that ended up costing me the most time.
 We tried many things that didn’t work before we were both happy with the piece.
 The work never ends when you collaborate with composers!
 (Laughter)

-The thing that interests you, as you said so well, is that you have read, or seen, or heard that I premiered this or that piece.
+The thing that interests you, as you said so well earlier in our conversation, is that you have read, or seen, or heard that I premiered this or that piece.
 It’s interesting to discuss, of course.
 I am seventy-two now.
 If I were to be ninety, then perhaps in the meantime my memory would have disappeared, and you could not ask me such questions.
 You could read about what I did, but you couldn’t ask me these questions directly yourself, which is what you are doing.

 I am glad you’re asking me all these questions, Jonathan.
 It’s good that you’re asking me to tell you my whole story, because now I’m finally in a position to speak about all of this.
 During my career, I didn’t always have time to explain my experiences to friends who asked me about these pieces, or even to myself, because I was too busy doing things.
 But when young percussionists ask me things, I always try to be helpful.
 Not necessarily in long interviews like this, but I always try to help the young generation.
 Nowadays, I have more time.
 But now that I have more time, it is good to reflect and share my stories and explain my perspectives.